tinymce/tinymce-docs/modules/ROOT/pages/basic-setup.md

----
-layout: default
-title: Basic setup
+# Basic setup
-title_nav: Basic setup
+:title_nav: Basic setup
-description_short: The three most important configuration settings, with examples.
+:description_short: The three most important configuration settings, with examples.
-description: TinyMCE provides a range of configuration options that allow you to integrate it into your application.
+:description: TinyMCE provides a range of configuration options that allow you to integrate it into your application.
-keywords: selector plugin toolbar configuration configure
+:keywords: selector plugin toolbar configuration configure
----

 This introduction to {{site.productname}} details the options used in traditional form-based layouts, useful information for creating streamlined user experiences, and examples of using {{site.productname}} as an inline editor.